 The threat of BigTech encroachment is nothing new.
 Leading technology giants, such as Google and Apple, have capitalised on the gaps between customer expectations and banks’ offerings.
 With a mass of customer data and sophisticated technology at their fingertips, they are perfectly poised to leverage these advantages and offer personalised wealth management solutions across the wealth spectrum.

 Investors aren’t afraid to make the switch.
-In the APAC region, 98% of high net worth investors (HNWIs) have indicated that they are likely to use wealth management services offered by BigTech firms.
+In the APAC region, 98% of high net worth investors (HNWIs) have indicated that they are likely to use wealth management services offered by BigTech firms, as reported by the 2020 World Wealth Report by CapGemini.
 The pandemic has reaffirmed the need for investors to have immediate access to their investment accounts to gain certainty about their assets.
-Traditional providers need to up their game, and develop products and services that will retain and attract the next generation of well researched and digitally-savvy investors.
+Traditional providers need to up their game, and develop products and services that will retain and attract the next generation of well-researched and digitally-savvy investors.

 It’s not only Bigtech firms who are eyeing wealth management.
 Another threat is lurking in the form of retail giants venturing into financial services.
 Walmart recently announced that they’ll be launching a fintech startup to service customers and employees with a range of financial services that goes beyond the financial services they already offer, such as layby and store cards.

 Where incumbents are falling short marks an easy entry point for nontraditional providers.
-Over 60% of HNWIs indicate that personalised updates about products or services and receiving educational market information are the biggest weak spots for most incumbent wealth providers.
-These are data-rich customer touch-points, and providers can up their wow-factor by tapping into fintech that can boost their digital offerings.
+CapGemini's 2020 World Wealth Report highlights that over 60% of HNWIs indicate that personalised updates about products or services and receiving educational market information are the biggest weak spots for most incumbent wealth providers.
+These are data-rich customer touch-points, and providers can up their wow factor by tapping into fintech that can boost their digital offerings.

 New FMA regulation to spur digital advice